Thank you for sending your enquiry! One of our team members will contact you shortly.

 What is Data-Informed Decision-Making?

-- Key definitions and distinctions: data-informed versus data-driven decision-making
+- Key definitions and distinctions: data-informed versus data-driven approaches in government operations.

-- Examples of data-informed decisions in public administration for government
+- Examples of data-informed decisions in public administration, highlighting effective practices for government.

-- Common sources of evidence in government contexts
+- Common sources of evidence in government contexts, including datasets, reports, and analytics tools used for government decision-making.

 Accessing and Assessing Data

-- Identifying relevant metrics, indicators, and reports for government use
+- Identifying relevant metrics, indicators, and reports that are essential for government operations.

-- Evaluating the reliability and completeness of data for government processes
+- Evaluating the reliability and completeness of data to ensure robust and informed decisions for government.

-- Understanding data provenance and limitations in a governmental setting
+- Understanding data provenance and limitations to avoid misinterpretation in a governmental setting.

 Asking the Right Questions

-- Framing decisions and defining information needs for government operations
+- Framing decisions and defining information needs that align with public sector goals and objectives.

-- Determining what to ask of data teams, analysts, or dashboards within government agencies
+- Determining what questions to ask of data teams, analysts, or dashboards to support government decision-making processes.

 Understanding What the Data Says

-- Interpreting tables, visualizations, and dashboards in a governmental context
+- Interpreting tables, visualizations, and dashboards to derive meaningful insights for government use.

-- Identifying gaps, anomalies, and biases in data for government decision-making
+- Identifying gaps, anomalies, and biases in data to enhance the reliability of government decisions.

 Applying Data to Real Decisions

-- Using evidence to support or refine a policy recommendation for government
+- Using evidence to support or refine policy recommendations for government initiatives.

-- Evaluating tradeoffs and risks with partial data in governmental settings
+- Weighing tradeoffs and risks with partial data to make informed choices in a governmental context.

-- Documenting rationale in memos, briefs, or presentations for government stakeholders
+- Documenting the rationale behind decisions in memos, briefs, or presentations to ensure transparency and accountability in government operations.

 Communicating and Defending Decisions

-- Storytelling with data to inform non-technical stakeholders in government
+- Storytelling with data to effectively communicate findings to non-technical stakeholders for government audiences.

-- Responding to challenges or scrutiny with evidence for government review
+- Responding to challenges or scrutiny with evidence to defend decisions made for government purposes.

 Summary and Next Steps